The Schengen Agreements – dreaming a Europe without borders

-A small village on the Luxembourg Moselle, located on the Luxembourg-France-Germany tri-border area, gave its name to the Schengen Agreements.
-For a larger number of Europeans, Schengen has become a symbol of the free movement of people and goods and the suppression of borders in Europe.
+Schengen is a small village on the Luxembourg Moselle, located on the Luxembourg-France-Germany tri-border area.
+For most people however, it is a symbol of the free movement of people and goods and the suppression of borders in Europe.

 Schengen - a European village